Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Experienced in working as part of the team environment and has great communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Expertise in working in an organisation and possess great communication skills.

 Education: